 Looking for a dessert recipe for the holidays?
 Don't look any further!
-This healthy-ish spice cake is full of warm spices and lots of flavor.
+This healthy-ish holiday spice cake is full of warm spices and lots of flavor.
 What do I mean by healthy-ish?
 Desserts in general usually contain added sugars and fats, so I tend to go for ones with SOME healthy ingredients, whether it be fruit, pumpkin, nuts, or spices.

 Healthy Ingredients in THIS recipe